opengeospatial/HY_Features/section_1-6.md

 ![Figure 9: Catchment receiving inflow via an identified inflow node](figs/fig9.png)
 Figure 9: Catchments receive inflow via an identified inflow node.
 Note that nodes are not necessarily geographic features, but are rather nodes in a graph representation of the river network.

 Inflow and outflow nodes stand alone as points of interaction in the network, denoted as (potentially complex) outfall.
 Whether an outfall is referred to as inflow or outflow node is in reference to a catchment.
 This means that the conceptual outfall serves as the outflow node of some contributing catchment(s) and the inflow node of the catchment in question.
-Hereinafter, the role names of the conceptual outfall are used whenwever its role in respect to the catchment in question nneds to be unambigously described.
+In this standard, the role names of the conceptual outfall are used whenwever its role in respect to the catchment in question nneds to be unambigously described.

 [Figure: Need a figure here that will show the very basic concept of nodes.]

 Being topological nodes, inflow and outflow nodes have no explicit positions.
 A catchment's outfall will be placed on the network relative to a reference location either expressed absolute as the distance to the identified reference point, or relative or interpolative to this.
 While confluences are natural locations to assign catchment outfalls, common places to study catchment processes such as stream gage sites, cross-sections, and other on-network locations can be used for reference.
 The reference location may be any other place identified by co-ordinates, such as a fixed a landmark, a stream section, or bed profile, or a monitoring point.

 ### 6.4 River reference system
 Considering any location on a network as the outflow node of a contributing catchment, or the inflow node of a receiving catchment, an arbitrary new location can be placed on the network in reference to an existing outfall up- or downstream.
 Understanding such a placement [placing?] as a positioning "along a river", the linear representation of a catchment can be used to place a new node on the representing flowpath, and to describe its position using a linear, river reference system whose origin is set by that outfall as which the new location to be placed is understood; the shape is determined by the flowpath starting at this origin and ending at that outfall which is marked by the reference location (referent).
 Each catchment has its own reference system which can be combined as necessary using catchment topology; each river reference system must have one outfall (origin) and one representing flowpath (shape).
+Applying the linear referencing along a flowpath (representation) to a given network of catchments, a stream network can be built from the sequence of representing flowpathes, and visualised using an appropriate geometric representation.

 Figure 10, 11, 12, and 13 illustrate how a newly introduced location can be located up- or downstream of a reference location.  [\*\*\*check figures\*\*\*]

-Applying to a given network of catchments the linear referencing along a flowpath (representation), a stream network can be built from the sequence of representing flowpathes, and visualised using an appropriate geometric representation.

 ![Figure 10: Position (yellow dot) upstream of a reference point (red dot)](figs/fig10.png) Figure 12: Position (yellow dot) upstream of a reference point (red dot)